ridzuan5757/project-gorilla/sprints/sprint 5/resource_processor.md

 processor also supports the ability to filter and match input data to determine if they should be included or excluded for specific actions.

-It takes a list of actions which are performed in order specified in the config.
+It takes a list of actions which are performed in order as per specified in the config.
 The supported actions are:
 - `insert` will inserts a new attribute in input data where the key does not already exist.